ThoughtWorksInc/TWU101-TDDIntro/README.md

 ### Test Classes

 We call the class that we are testing the *class under test*.
-In the example above, the class under test is **`Pluralize**r`.**_ _**All of the unit tests for the *class under test* will live inside a test class named: **`<class under test>Tests.jav**a`.` `
+In the example above, the class under test is **`Pluralizer`** All of the unit tests for the *class under test* will live inside a test class named: **`<class under test>Tests.java`**

 ### Anatomy of a Unit Test

 There are three sections to every unit test.
 One set of names for these sections is: Arrange, Action, Assert.
 Another is: Given, When, Then.

 #### Arrange/Given

 This is where we set the stage for our scenario.
 That means that we create all of the objects we need for the test in this section.
 While arranging happens at the top of our test, we often make changes here after working on the other two sections.

 #### Action/When